 In some cases, the defendant in your car accident claim may blame you for your injuries.
 If this happens, you can still recover damages in Florida.
 Call a car accident lawyer to protect you from accepting more liability than necessary and ensure you don’t miss out on the compensation you deserve.

 Contact a Florida Car Accident Lawyer Today

 The Florida car accident lawyers at Holliday Karatinos Law Firm, PLLC are prepared to fight for your rights if another driver injured you in a car accident.
-Our car crash lawyers have helped hundreds of car crash victims hold negligent drivers and their insurers accountable for their actions.
+Our Florida car crash lawyers have helped hundreds of car crash victims hold negligent drivers and their insurers accountable for their actions.

 Whether it is through a car crash settlement or trial, our lawyers will work to get you the compensation you need to cover your injuries and losses.
 We work with car accident victims in Brooksville, Lutz, Tampa, Spring Hill, and other nearby communities.